-Sometimes the pus will run down the ear canal and settle in the deep canal – this can be cleared easily with microsuction.
-Looking at the ear you might see a small tight swelling, perhaps with a pus filled head right at the top.
-The surrounding skin will be normal.
+Sometimes the discharge will run down the ear canal and settle in the deep canal, this can be cleared easily with microsuction.